houpingx/D-ETCIBoot/README.txt

 General Information
 -------------------
 This directory contains the data set and codes we used in the following paper:
-"Towards Confidence in the Truth: A Bootstrapping based Truth Discovery Approach" Houping Xiao, Jing Gao, Qi Li, Fenglong Ma, Lu Su, Yunlong Feng, Aidong Zhang
+"Towards Confidence Interval Estimation in Truth Discovery" Houping Xiao, Jing Gao, Qi Li, Fenglong Ma, Lu Su, Yunlong Feng, Aidong Zhang

 Any problem, please email: houpingx@buffalo.edu